 COSMIC JOURNEYS AND PSYCHONAUTS

 These journeys enable the intercessor to negotiate with the celestial or underground spirits.
 Magical flights, rituals involving the ascent of ladders, cosmic trees or poles, ecstatic levitation experiences, but also journeys at the bottom of the sea on the back of a fish, under the ground with an ant or on the back of a flying animal… the masters of chaos are technicians of the difficult transition through the deep space abyss that separates us from the spirit world.
 Some of the vehicles used by cosmic travellers will be exhibited: seats, a Mapuche ladder, Buryat horse-head sticks, drums, etc.

-Typically for our times, considerable interest in neo-shamanism has developed, in relation with the "New Age" movement and the traditional use of psychotropic substances (Ayahuasca, Peyote or Iboga).
+Over the last few years, considerable interest in neo-shamanism has developed, in relation with the "New Age" movement and the traditional use of psychotropic substances (Ayahuasca, Peyote or Iboga).

 To evoke this movement, a large glass sculpture by the artists Berdaguer & Péjus plunge the spectator into a "Garden of addiction"; interlaced giant vials of perfumes, scents of different substances (alcohol, cocaine, cannabis, opium, etc.) all responsible for a state of dependency in humans.